amsterdampolicyhackathon/amsterdampolicyhackathon.github.io/content/_index.md

     id: about
     content:
       title: About
+      text: The Amsterdam Policy Hackathon (APH) is a newly founded hackathon event in Amsterdam, the Netherlands.
+During this 2.5 days competition event, students and young professionals form multidisciplinary teams to develop data-informed policies and/ or policy tools to help with solving the most pressing societal issues in Amsterdam or the Netherlands more broadly.
+The challenges are provided by both government and industry actors.
+At the core, the event champions research and policy development at the interdisciplinary intersection between technology and society.
+The event is inspired by the MIT Policy Hackathon, which is a similar competition held annually at the Massachusetts Institute of Technology in Boston, US.

-      text: In the Amsterdam Policy Hackathon, teams of participants develop policy solutions to pressing societal issues from govermental and industry actors in a data-driven manner.
-Are you motivated to work together in a team of motivated, interdisciplenary peers to solve some of Europe's most pressing challenges?
+      Are you motivated to work together in a multidisciplinary team of motivated peers to solve some of the most pressing challenges?
 Then apply below!
   - block: markdown
     id: challenges
     content: